NouraAhmed09/CCSW-325/README.md

 ID: 2112245
-/Issue: incomplate comment and not clear explanations /Solution: add coments throughout the code and provide explanations for each section

-/Issue: variables names not  descrptive
+/Issue: incomplate comment and not clear explanations /Solution: add coments throughout the code and provide explanations for each section /Issue: variables names not  descrptive
 /Solution: renamed and improve variables to be easier to understand
 ==================================

 Sara Alshareef
 ID: 2006219
-Issue :  UNDEFINED VARIABLE D , incomplete comments solution : define the variable in the method itself or passed it as an argument, complete the comments and correct the typo
+/Issue :  UNDEFINED VARIABLE D , incomplete comments /solution : define the variable in the method itself or passed it as an argument, complete the comments and correct the typo
 ==================================

 Noura Ahmed Aljehani